 Sciences Po is proud to have been one of ten academic institutions selected by UN Women, the United Nations entity for gender equality and the empowerment of women, to act as a “HeforShe Champion”.
-As part of the annual HeforShe Summit on 26 September 2018, Director Frédéric Mion discussed the actions taken by Sciences Po to advance gender equality, specifically work accomplished by the university on the question of parenthood.
+As part of the annual HeforShe Summit in 2018, Director Frédéric Mion discussed the actions taken by Sciences Po to advance gender equality, specifically work accomplished by the university on the question of parenthood.
 We share the inspiring story of one of our female students: Camille Viros, graduate of the Class of 2018, and mother of three children.

 I think I am a graduate like any other and I do not feel more special.
 It is true that studying and having children can be challenging at times, but everyone has his or her own special circumstances that can complicate and/or enrich being a student.

 What was the greatest challenge about being a parent and student?
 Were there some pleasant surprises?
 Were you supported by your peers?